Toli, Achham

-Toli तोली is a village in Achham District, Sudurpashchim Province, in the western region of Nepal.
-At the time of the 1991 Nepal census, the population was 2921 in 499 houses.
-Only 1% of the villagers were educated at that time because there was only one school (Dhanawantri Prathamik Vidhlaya) with a single teacher.
-At the time of the 2001 Nepal census, the population was 3441 and around 22% of the population is literate.
+Toli is a village in Panchadewal Binayak Municipality of Achham District in Sudurpashchim Province, Nepal.
+At the time of 1991 Nepal census, the population was 2921 in 499 households.
+At the time of 2001 Nepal census, the population was 3441.
+This VDC was later merged with Panchadewal Binayak Municipality during the restructuring of local levels by the Government of Nepal.